 For those women who suffer from an excessive glandular tissue around their breasts, breast reduction surgery, otherwise known as a mammaplasty, is often required.

-Carried out under a general anaesthetic, a qualified surgeon will make an incision under each breast.
-Depending on the size of breasts, and how much of a reduction the surgeon has undertaken, this incision can be simply be a cut at the end of the dark skin around the nipple, or it can extend down to the base of the breast.
+Carried out under a general anaesthetic, a qualified doctor will make an incision under each breast.
+Depending on the size of breasts, and how much of a reduction the doctor has undertaken, this incision can be simply be a cut at the end of the dark skin around the nipple, or it can extend down to the base of the breast.
 In larger breasts, a horizontal incision at the base of the breasts may also be required.

-Once these incisions have been made, the surgeon then goes about systematically removing glandular tissue, and, depending on the new shape, may reposition the nipples for best results.
+Once these incisions have been made, the doctor then goes about systematically removing glandular tissue, and, depending on the new shape, may reposition the nipples for best results.

-Once the reduction has been completed, the surgeon will then stitch up the incisions (often with dissolvable stitches) and dress them.
+Once the reduction has been completed, the doctor will then stitch up the incisions (often with dissolvable stitches) and dress them.

-Whichever category you might fall into, it’s important to do your homework before enlisting a surgeon or cosmetic practitioner to perform your breast reduction.
+Whichever category you might fall into, it’s important to do your homework before enlisting a doctor or cosmetic practitioner to perform your breast reduction.
 A little bit a research could save you a lot of grief down the track.